chenfeng1234567/chenfeng1234567/_publications/2023-01-01-bias-healthcare-ai-ehr.md

 ---
-title: "A Systematic Review of Bias Handling Methods in Healthcare AI Applications using Electronic Health Records"
+title: "Unmasking bias in artificial intelligence: a systematic review of bias detection and mitigation strategies in electronic health record-based models"
 collection: publications
 permalink: /publication/2023-bias-healthcare-ai-ehr
-excerpt: 'This systematic review examines bias handling methods in healthcare AI applications using electronic health records data.'
+excerpt: 'This systematic review examines bias detection and mitigation strategies in healthcare AI applications using electronic health records.'
 date: 2023-01-01
-venue: 'Journal of the American Medical Informatics Association'
+venue: 'Journal of the American Medical Informatics Association 31 (5), 1172-1183'
 paperurl: ''
-citation: 'Chen, F., Zhou, L., Hong, P. (2023). &quot;A Systematic Review of Bias Handling Methods in Healthcare AI Applications using Electronic Health Records.&quot; <i>Journal of the American Medical Informatics Association</i>.'
+citation: 'Chen, F., Wang, L., Hong, J., Jiang, J., Zhou, L. (2024). &quot;Unmasking bias in artificial intelligence: a systematic review of bias detection and mitigation strategies in electronic health record-based models.&quot; <i>Journal of the American Medical Informatics Association 31 (5)</i>, 1172-1183.'
 ---

-This systematic review examines bias handling methods in healthcare AI applications using electronic health records (EHR) data.
-We conducted a comprehensive literature search following the PRISMA workflow to identify and analyze over 200 papers related to bias handling in healthcare AI applications.
-Our review systematically categorizes different types of bias encountered in EHR data and evaluates various methods for bias detection and mitigation.
-We provide a comprehensive overview of evaluation metrics, detailed methodologies, and classification frameworks for bias types and handling approaches.
-The review highlights the importance of addressing bias in healthcare AI systems to ensure equitable and reliable clinical decision support tools.
+We conducted a systematic review following PRISMA guidelines to examine bias detection and mitigation strategies in healthcare AI applications using electronic health records.
+We extracted papers related to bias handling in healthcare AI through scripts and key-word searches, manually reviewing and filtering over 200 papers.
+The full-text review recorded evaluation metrics, detailed methods, and classified types of bias and mitigation approaches, providing a comprehensive summary of the current landscape of bias handling in EHR-based AI systems.

-This work is currently under review at the Journal of the American Medical Informatics Association.
+This work was published in the Journal of the American Medical Informatics Association.